Barak 8: Deployment

-By December 2015, the Indian Navy has already deployed the missiles on Kolkata-class destroyer and Visakhapatnam-class destroyers.
+The Indian Navy had the missile systems deployed on Kolkata- and Visakhapatnam-class destroyers by December 2015.
+The first production variants missile was delivered to the Navy on 29 August 2017 at a ceremony in Hyderabad.

-On 9 September 2021, the first Firing Unit was delivered to the Indian Air Force following which, the first MRSAM Squadron was operationalised at Jaisalmer Air Force Station in the presence of Indian Defence Minister Rajnath Singh.
+On 9 September 2021, the first Firing Unit was delivered to the Indian Air Force following which, the first MRSAM Squadron was operationalised at Jaisalmer Air Force Station in the presence of the Indian Defence Minister, Rajnath Singh.
 It was reported that IAF had plans to acquire 9 squadrons of MRSAM with 24 firing units (or batteries) and a total of 2,000 missiles.

 In February 2023, the first MRSAM regiment of the Indian Army was raised under the aegis of XXXIII Corps under the Eastern Command.
 The MRSAM Weapon System was operationally named as Abhra Weapon System.

 In October 2023, it was reported that another MRSAM squadron was deployed at Adampur Air Force Station.
 Previously, in 2021, an S-400 squadron was also deployed at the same base.

 The army variant of MRSAM was featured in the Republic Day Parade in 2024.
 The LBMFSTAR (EL/M-2084) radar and launchers of the variant are mounted on Tata LPTA 3138 8x8 HMV.

 Service history

 Middle East Eye quoted an unnamed official from an unnamed country stating that a Barak 8 operated by the Azerbaijani Armed Forces intercepted an Iskander missile shot by Armenia towards Baku towards the end of the 2020 Nagorno-Karabakh war, adding that the firing of the Iskander convinced the Azerbaijan government to accept a ceasefire.
 Whether Armenia used any Iskanders during the war is disputed: there were reports on social media of Armenia using the Iskander, but the Russian Defense Ministry said Armenia didn't fire any Iskanders, and Azerbaijan stated it didn't detect any Iskander launches during the war.

-On 2 July 2022, BARAK MX missiles launched from the Sa'ar 5-class corvette INS Eilat shot down two reconnaissance UAVs operated by Hezbollah over the Israeli off-shore Karish gas field in the Mediterranean sea.

 During the 2025 India–Pakistan conflict, Indian media reported that the MRSAM system intercepted Pakistani Fatah-2 rockets over Sirsa, Haryana.
+The MRSAM squadron was stationed at Sirsa AFS while the air officer commanding of 45 Wing, Air Commodore Rohit Kapil, received the Yudh Seva Medal on 14 August 2025 for the interception of the missile.